Eighth grade: United Kingdom

-In the United States, 8th grade is usually a child's eighth year of education, aside from kindergarten and preschool.
-It is often the final year of middle school.
-Some students take English 1, Algebra 1, and Spanish 1, which are high school classes.
+In the United Kingdom, Year 9 is the educational year group equivalent, and the last year in Key Stage 3 development.
+Year 9 is used in England, Scotland, Wales, Australia and New Zealand.
+It is the tenth or eleventh year of compulsory education.

 India

 In India, 8th grade is the last grade before high school.
-8th grade exam is the second last year the respective school will be setting the examination.
-In India, 8th class education falls under the middle education system and the curriculum for 8th grade students typically includes subjects such as mathematics, science, social studies, languages and elective subjects.
+8th grade exam is the second last year the respective school will set the examination.
+Students typically include subjects such as mathematics, science, social studies, languages and elective subjects.